ciglenecki/lumen-audio/README.md

   - [ ] Compare how augmentations affect the final metrics:
     - [ ] with no augmentations
     - [ ] with augmentations
-- [ ] prototype pretraining phase:
-  - Shuffle parts of the spectrogram in the following way: (16x16 grid)
-    - shuffle 15% of patches
-    - electra, is the patch shuffled?

 - [ ] add gradient/activation visualization for a predicted image.
 Which parts of the image light up during inference?
 - [ ] add gradcam for multiple trained models
   - [ ] 🖊️ report your findings in Google Docs